 The Bell Inn provides guests with a bespoke map of recommended nearby walking and cycling trails varying in length and difficulty, and conveniently offer a picnic lunch too.
 Very handy if you wander off-piste and need provisions to keep up your spirits, after all, the New Forest is the largest spread of heathland in the world!

 Talking of provisions, my 2 AA rosette dinner last night proved to be an epic culinary adventure.
-Under the watchful eye of head chef Mark Young, the menus were almost exclusively sourced by local suppliers, foraged from the forest or delivered from the family estate in Scotland.
+Under the watchful eye of head chef Mark Young, the menus were almost exclusively sourced by local suppliers or foraged from the forest.

 Right from the off it was a choice challenge.
 Amongst an array of possibilities, the fresh spicy butternut squash soup (£6.50) or Chicken & chorizo croquettes (£7) with smoked paprika and tomato purée, basil oil and parmesan foam got my attention.
 The croquettes won and didn’t disappoint.
 My wife was equally impressed with the tempura prawns (£7) on a bed of Asian salad and sweet chilli jam.
 This was just the precursor however to a truly heroic pair of main courses.
 Fennel seed, rosemary & black pepper crusted 40 day aged sirloin of New Forest beef (£28) with oxtail and shin Mac and cheese, watercress puree, crispy shallots and a marrowbone jus.
 Just for the hell of it, I added some garlic mash and green beans in a shallot sauce (both £4).
 Beautifully presented and utterly fabulous.